-The Council Staff member procuring the goods, services or works will be the owner of and responsible for the management of any contract which may be entered into which relates to that initial procurement activity, to ensure value for money for Council.
+The Council Staff member procuring the goods, services or works will be the owner of, and responsible for, the management of any contract which may be entered into resulting from that initial procurement activity, to ensure value for money for Council.

-The Contracts and Procurement team will manage a central database of contracts and carry out regular auditing and reporting functions with the aim of ensuring that the integrity and currency of the contract information is maintained.
+carry out regular auditing and reporting functions with the aim of ensuring that the integrity and currency of the contract information is maintained.